Ahmed-raza-101/delta-demo/README.md

 # delta-demo
-This is the project for git &amp; github class
+This is the project for git &amp; github class.